wkorando/go-serverless-with-java/STEP8.md

         actions: fibonacciNumber, calculateRatioWeb
         web: true
 	```
 	Add this to the `manifest.yml` file in the Web IDE.
-The 'sequences' entry should have the same indentation as the 'actions' in the 'golden-ratio' package.
+The 'sequences' entry should have the same indentation as the `actions` in the `golden-ratio` package.
 This piece of config defines two sequences, `ratio` and `ratioWeb`.
-They both first invoke the `fibonacciNumber` action.
-The output of the `fibonacciNumber` action is used to invoke the `calculateRatio` or the `calculateRatioWeb` action -- depending on which sequence you're looking into.
+They both first invoke the `fibonacciNumber` function.
+The output of the `fibonacciNumber` function is used to invoke the `calculateRatio` or the `calculateRatioWeb` function -- depending on which sequence you're looking into.

 7. We're ready to commit our changes to the GitLab repo and to push them to the master branch.
 For this, in your Web IDE, click the git icon (1) on the left hand side.
 This opens the GitLab repo with the three files that have either been added or changed.
-Enter a commit message in the designated text area and click 'Commit'.
+Enter a commit message in the designated text area and click **Commit**.

 	![](./images/git-commit-changes.png)

-8. Finally, click 'Sync' (1) to push the changes to the master branch.
+8. Finally, click **Sync** (1) to push the changes to the master branch.
 Next, click the 'Back to Toolchains' button (2) to return to the toolchain overview page.
-Select the 'Delivery Pipeline' tile to monitor the progress of your new build.
+Select the **Delivery Pipeline** tile to monitor the progress of your new build.
 The pipeline got triggered by the push of your changes to the master branch.

 	![](./images/git-sync-with-master.png)

 	Once the two stages in the pipeline successfully completed, go to the [Cloud Functions](https://cloud.ibm.com/functions/actions) section in IBM Cloud to see the result of the deployment.
-A new package 'golden-ratio' has been defined, showing 3 new actions and 2 new sequences.
+A new package **golden-ratio** has been defined, showing 3 new functions and 2 new sequences.

 	![](./images/cloud-functions.png)